Commonists/CommonsDownloader/README.md

 Usage
 -----

-This tool can be used either by passing the filenames or by using a file
+This tool can be used either by passing the filenames or by using a file list, which also allows to choose the thumbnail width.

 ### Using filenames ###